Release Date: November 24, 2019

 When printing financial statements using the print icon at the top of Uniconta, the headers are printed in bold and underlined.
-Our previous method of drawing a line in the whole columns width tended to shift when changing the column bredth.
+Our previous method of drawing a line in the whole column’s width tended to shift when changing the column breadth.

-Even though we have our .NET Api, we need to be able to access our functions via ”standard web protocols”.
+Even though we have our .NET API, we need to be able to access our functions via ”standard web protocols”.
 Until now we have had OData read data from Uniconta but now we have built our OData server to also be able to insert, update and delete.
-We will continue to add methods so that we can also update invoiices, post journals and many more of the functions that can be achieved via our .NET api.
+We will continue to add methods so that we can also update invoices, post journals and many more of the functions that can be achieved via our .NET API.

-- Currency is now saved with 5 decimals in the currency table
+- Currency rates are now saved with 5 decimals in the currency table

 - Price lists now also have user defined fields